Kepler-90: Planetary system

-The Kepler-90 system is the only eight-planet candidate system from Kepler, and the second to be discovered after the Solar System.
-It was also the only seven-planet candidate system from Kepler before the eighth was discovered in 2017.
+The Kepler-90 system is the only eight-planet system from Kepler, and the second to be discovered after the Solar System.
+It was also the only seven-planet candidate system from Kepler, before the eighth was discovered in 2017.
 All of the eight known planet candidates orbit within about 1 AU of Kepler-90.
 A Hill stability test and an orbital integration of the system show that it is stable.

 The five innermost exoplanets, Kepler-90b, c, i, d, and e may be tidally locked, meaning that one side of the exoplanets permanently faces the star in eternal daylight and the other side permanently faces away in eternal darkness.

 A 2020 analysis of transit-timing variations of the two outermost planets, Kepler-90g and h, found best-fit masses of 15 +0.9/−0.8 Earth mass and 203±5 Earth mass, respectively.
 Given a transit-derived radius of 8.13 Earth radius, Kepler-90g was found to have an extremely low density of 0.15±0.05 g/cm3, unusually inflated for its mass and insolation.
-Several possible explanations for its apparently low density include a puffy planet with a dusty atmosphere or a smaller planet surrounded by a tilted wide ring system (albeit the latter option is less likely due to the lack of evidence for rings in transit data).
+Several proposed explanations for its apparently low density include a puffy planet with a dusty atmosphere or a smaller planet surrounded by a tilted wide ring system (albeit the latter option is less likely due to the lack of evidence for rings in transit data).